netmanito/netmanito.github.io/_posts/2016-03-15-elk-definitive-guide.md

 *Logstash Forwarder: Installed on servers that will send their logs to Logstash, Logstash Forwarder serves as a log forwarding agent that utilizes the lumberjack networking protocol to communicate with Logstash*

+Note: This tutorial can be applied to install versions 2.X from elasticsearch and logstash, just keep in mind that there might be little changes, checkout [elasitc.co](https://elastic.co) to see changes.

 ## Install needed elements